-Brendan had been a pro dancer on the British show for the past 14 years but announced his exit last week on ITV's Lorraine.
+Brendan had been a pro dancer on the British show for the past 14 years but announced his exit earlier this year on ITV's Lorraine.

-Speaking about leaving Strictly this week, Brendan said: "They've made an editorial decision not to have me back on the show.
+Speaking about leaving Strictly, Brendan said: "They've made an editorial decision not to have me back on the show.
 I'm in shock.
 I got a phone call.
 I've had 15 incredible series."

 Brendan admitted: "I'm disappointed.
 I've always known this day would come.
 I'm a very strong character, some don't like that.

 "I've never been contracted for more than one year.
 I still wanted to be part of it.
 My passion is still very much there."

 Now Brendan has been rumoured for a move to the US, thanks to former Strictly judge Len Goodman.

 Len stepped down from Strictly in 2016 after a decade but still judges the American version, Dancing With The Stars.